Grifols (NASDAQ:GRFS) Upgraded to Hold at Zacks Investment Research

-Zacks Investment Research upgraded shares of Grifols (NASDAQ:GRFS – Get Rating) from a sell rating to a hold rating in a research report sent to investors on Friday morning, Zacks.com reports.
+Grifols (NASDAQ:GRFS – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research note issued to investors on Thursday, Zacks.com reports.

 According to Zacks, “Grifols, S.A., operates in the pharmaceutical-hospital sector engaged in the research, development and retailing of plasma derivates, products for intravenous therapy, clinical nutrition, diagnostic and hospital logistics systems.
 The Company operates its business through three divisions: Bioscience Division, Diagnostic Division and Hospital Division.
 The Bioscience division is engaged in the research, development, production and commercialization of plasma derivates.
 Diagnostic Division focuses on researching, developing, manufacturing and marketing diagnostics products for laboratory analysis, including products for Hospital Blood Banks and Transfusion Centers.
 Hospital Division provides non-biological products used in hospital pharmacies, surgery, nutritional support, fluid therapy and for other therapeutic uses.
 Grifols, S.A. is based in Barcelona, Spain. “

-Several other equities analysts have also recently weighed in on the company.
-JPMorgan Chase & Co. decreased their price objective on Grifols from €15.00 ($16.48) to €11.00 ($12.09) in a report on Tuesday, January 4th.
-Berenberg Bank decreased their price objective on Grifols from €21.60 ($23.74) to €21.40 ($23.52) in a report on Thursday, March 3rd.
-Finally, StockNews.com initiated coverage on shares of Grifols in a research note on Thursday.
-They issued a hold rating for the company.
-One equities research analyst has rated the stock with a sell rating, three have assigned a hold rating and three have issued a buy rating to the company.
-Based on data from MarketBeat.com, the stock presently has a consensus rating of Hold and an average target price of $16.20.
+A number of other equities research analysts have also recently commented on GRFS.
+JPMorgan Chase & Co. dropped their target price on Grifols from €15.00 ($16.48) to €11.00 ($12.09) in a research report on Tuesday, January 4th.
+Berenberg Bank lowered their price objective on Grifols from €21.60 ($23.74) to €21.40 ($23.52) in a report on Thursday, March 3rd.
+Finally, StockNews.com assumed coverage on Grifols in a report on Thursday, March 31st.
+They issued a “hold” rating on the stock.
+One analyst has rated the stock with a sell rating, four have issued a hold rating and three have issued a buy rating to the stock.
+According to MarketBeat, the company presently has a consensus rating of “Hold” and a consensus price target of $16.20.

-Hedge funds have recently modified their holdings of the business.
-Arkadios Wealth Advisors lifted its position in Grifols by 79.3% during the third quarter.
-Arkadios Wealth Advisors now owns 1,718 shares of the biotechnology company’s stock worth $25,000 after acquiring an additional 760 shares during the last quarter.
-AdvisorNet Financial Inc acquired a new stake in Grifols during the third quarter worth approximately $25,000.
-JJJ Advisors Inc. lifted its position in Grifols by 106.2% during the fourth quarter.
-JJJ Advisors Inc. now owns 3,880 shares of the biotechnology company’s stock worth $44,000 after acquiring an additional 1,998 shares during the last quarter.
-Parallel Advisors LLC lifted its position in Grifols by 367.8% during the fourth quarter.
-Parallel Advisors LLC now owns 4,360 shares of the biotechnology company’s stock worth $49,000 after acquiring an additional 3,428 shares during the last quarter.
-Finally, Lindbrook Capital LLC lifted its position in Grifols by 657.5% during the fourth quarter.
-Lindbrook Capital LLC now owns 5,886 shares of the biotechnology company’s stock worth $66,000 after acquiring an additional 5,109 shares during the last quarter.
-Hedge funds and other institutional investors own 13.83% of the company’s stock.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in GRFS.
+Norges Bank purchased a new position in Grifols during the fourth quarter worth about $38,959,000.
+BlackRock Inc. increased its holdings in shares of Grifols by 9.4% during the 4th quarter.
+BlackRock Inc. now owns 1,914,649 shares of the biotechnology company’s stock worth $21,502,000 after buying an additional 164,006 shares during the last quarter.
+Ovata Capital Management Ltd acquired a new stake in shares of Grifols during the 4th quarter worth approximately $573,000.
+Parametric Portfolio Associates LLC increased its holdings in shares of Grifols by 39.9% during the 4th quarter.
+Parametric Portfolio Associates LLC now owns 1,040,410 shares of the biotechnology company’s stock worth $11,684,000 after buying an additional 296,695 shares during the last quarter.
+Finally, Thomas White International Ltd. increased its holdings in shares of Grifols by 26.4% during the 4th quarter.
+Thomas White International Ltd. now owns 20,324 shares of the biotechnology company’s stock worth $228,000 after buying an additional 4,246 shares during the last quarter.
+13.83% of the stock is currently owned by institutional investors.

 About Grifols (Get Rating)